MohammadFawwaaz/MusicExplorer/README.md

 Postman - contains the postman collection to query the MusicExplorer API

-Scripts - contains the SQL Server database/table create and artists seeding script
+Scripts - contains the SQL Server create database and table and artists seeding script

 src - contains the different projects in the solution